Cross Sectional Imaging Fellowships

 Fellowships

-1. Cross-sectional Imaging Fellowship
+1. Cross-sectional Imaging Fellowship.
+Director: Sheila Sheth, MD

-2. Body MRI Fellowship
+2. Body MRI Fellowship .
+Director: Ihab Kamel, MD

 The dedicated Body MRI fellowship is an intensive 12 month clinical fellowship in Body MRI including musculoskeletal, cardiac, pediatric and chest, abdomen and pelvic MRI studies.
-In the course of the fellowship, the fellow will learn how to prescribe MRI protocols and will gain experience with new MRI techniques.
+In the course of the fellowship, the fellow will learn how to design MRI protocols and will gain experience with new MRI techniques.
 One dedicated MRI fellow is accepted each year.

 The Musculoskeletal Fellowship is a one-year clinical and research program.
 The fellow participates in an intensive training program in musculoskeletal imaging which includes plain radiographs, CT and MRI of the musculoskeletal system, arthrography and percutaneous bone biopsy.
 The fellow will be involved in a variety of novel techniques (for example, MR spectroscopy and advanced MDCT protocols for the musculoskeletal system) and be exposed to enormously wide-ranging pathologies.
 The fellow partakes in weekly sports medicine and musculoskeletal tumor conferences.
 Education is further advanced by weekly didactic conferences and weekly MRI review conferences.
 Finally, fellowship training is enhanced by daily interaction with the orthopedic surgical staff and members of the rheumatology division.

 The faculty is active in a variety of clinical and laboratory research projects in the fields of musculoskeletal CT and MRI, and a variety of evolving techniques for the evaluation of bone and soft tissue tumors.
-The fellow will have abundent opportunities for research.
+The fellow will have abundant opportunities for research.

 Fellow Educational and Research Activities